swanandtamaskar1/securing-health-records-stored-on-cloud/README.md

 3. Each part is stored in random buckets on AWS S3.

 ## Features
-Simple user interface for admin,doctor and patient.
+-Simple user interface for admin, doctor and patient.
-Admin can view, add and modify doctor or patient.
+-Admin can view, add and modify doctor or patient.
-Doctor can add, view patient details.
+-Doctor can add, view patient details.
-Doctor can request for patient report download and can download only with patient OTP.
+-Doctor can request for patient report download and can download only with patient OTP.
-OTP Consent Mechanism for security.
+-OTP Consent Mechanism for security.
-Patient can upload report, view his medical history.
+-Patient can upload report, view his medical history.
-Files are split into multiple chunks of data, encrypted and then stored on cloud.
+-Files are split into multiple chunks of data, encrypted and then stored on cloud.
-During download, the parts of file are decrypted and merged.
+-During download, the parts of file are decrypted and merged.

 This project uses the concept of blockchain at the backend as it stores the data <br>
 in blocks and the blocks are distributed randomly on the cloud storage buckets.